Natalia Nykiel: Discordia (2017–2018)

-Experimenting in music and international breakthrough (2019–present)
+Experimenting in music and international breakthrough with Origo EP (2019–2020)

 November 15, 2019 Natalia released her new mini album Origo.
 As she explains “it is a record of internal transformations of a girl who embarks on a journey to find her roots”.
 This is the first work in Natalia’s career released on the international market.
 New songs have been written by Stevie Aiello (music director of Thirty Seconds To Mars, composer of, among others, „Dangerous Night” and „Hail To The Victor”) or Daley, the British discovery of soul music, who has cooperated, among others, with Pharrell Williams.
 Josh Farro and Hayley Williams from Paramore agreed for a part of their hit song “Careful” to be used in Natalia’s newest single “Volcano”.
 In one of the songs, the artist is accompanied by the folk band Rodzinny Zespół Śpiewaczy (Family Musical Group) from Rakowicze.

 Some of the recording works took place at Electric Feel Studios in California, where, among others, Post Malone recorded his latest album and Rosalía her recent hits.
 Responsible for mastering is Grammy winner Lewis Hopking from Stardelta studio in the UK.

 Natalia has been chosen one of the SXSW 2020 official artists.
-At the festival in Austin, TX she will present live the tracks from the album Origo.
+At the festival in Austin, TX she was meant to present live the tracks from the album Origo but the festival was cancelled due to COVID-19 pandemic.

-In June 2020 she has released a country-vibe song Atlantyk.
+In June 2020 she has released a country-vibe song Atlantyk and it's english version Ocean.

+Regnum (2021-2022)

+July 14, 2021 she released P.R.I.D.E as lead single from her next polish project.
+On October 14 she released second official single Epoka X. Prior to album premiere she released 3 promotional songs Królestwo, Taka Jak Ty and Pętla.
+Described as the most personal, her third studio album Regnum was released February 18, 2022.
+Due to little promotion and poor sales it became her least successful album to date resulting in tour planned for the album being cancelled.
+She parted ways with Universal later that year and signed to independent label OFF THE RECORD.

+In March 2021 she successfully started her podcast Zrozumieć Latino (eng.
+To understand latino) in which she talks about Latin music and it's origins.